Holocaust and WW II

 The Holocaust and Janusz Korczak study tour

 Janusz Korczak – “good father to others’ children”.
 This physician, pedagogue, and writer was consistently steadfast in his ideals and devoted to children left in his care.
 A wise, ascetic, saintly man and pedagogue who advocated full rights for children, he was also a dreamer who believed that a better world and better people were possible.

 The “old doctor”, humble in his service to the weak and disadvantaged, spent his entire life in Warsaw.
 He was a representative of the Polish, Jewish, but above all humanist culture of values that go beyond national and religious divisions.

-The tour in the footsteps of Janusz Korczak is a journey to a Poland – a world – of the annihilated Jewish culture, a quest for humanist ideals.
+The tour in the footsteps of Janusz Korczak is a journey to Poland as a world of the annihilated Jewish culture and a quest for humanist ideals.

-afternoon: “Warsaw – like a phoenix from the ashes” – a tour of the city razed by the Germans and rebuilt after the war.
-Programme includes the UNESCO-listed Old Town, reconstructed after the wartime damage; the Socialist Realist Palace of Culture and Science that dominates the city’s skyline; and the new city, a symbol of the transformations of the past 30 years.
+afternoon “Warsaw – like a phoenix from the ashes” – a tour of the city razed by the Germans and rebuilt after the war.
+The program includes the UNESCO-listed Old Town, reconstructed after the wartime damage; the Socialist Realist Palace of Culture and Science that dominates the city’s skyline; and the new city, a symbol of the transformations of the past 30 years.

 Check-out.
 Transfer to the airport and flight out of Krakow.